-These website examples should get you going in the right direction, but if you want more (and who doesn’t, right!?) take a look at Website Design Inspiration: Best Rock Band Websites, our Examples page, and the Beautiful Band Websites section of the Bandzoogle Blog.
+These website examples should get you going in the right direction, but if you want more (and who doesn’t, right!?) take a look at our best rock band websites, our most popular website templates for bands, and some of the most stunning website designs on Bandzoogle.

-If you need a bit more guidance, check out our free online guide How to make a website for your music.
+Ready to build your website?
+Check out our free online guide How to make a website for your music

 Build a stunning band website and store in minutes